NeilsC/moxcli/README.md

     $ bin/moxcli config

 ## Usage

-Moxcli just has some basic features at the moment.
-It can output a list of your decks, export the contents of a single (public) deck, or export the contents of all of your decks into text files.

 Output contents of a single deck.
 You must specify the deck's public ID (you can find this in the deck's Moxfield URL):